 Compensation at risk and tied to our performance.
-During fiscal year 2021, approximately 90% of our chief executive officers' target total direct compensation and 78%-86% of our other named executive officers' target total direct compensation were at risk in the form of annual cash incentives and equity awards, which are paid or earned based on our financial and stock price performance.
-The compensation decisions for fiscal year 2021 generally maintained the at-risk weighting for our named executive officers compared to fiscal year 2020, and the only increase in target total direct compensation increased the at-risk equity compensation for our president, sleep and respiratory care.
+During fiscal year 2022, approximately 90% of our chief executive officer's target total direct compensation and 79%-86% of our other named executive officers' target total direct compensation were at risk in the form of annual cash incentives and equity awards, which are paid or earned based on our financial and stock price performance.
+The compensation decisions for fiscal year 2022 generally maintained the at-risk weighting for our named executive officers compared to fiscal year 2021, and reflect our pay for performance philosophy.

-Annual cash incentive awards were earned in a range from approximately 115% to 120% of target opportunity, based on performance in our key financial measures.
-During fiscal year 2021, the primary performance measures for our chief executive officer, our president and chief operating officer, and our chief financial officer were two measures, weighted equally: adjusted net sales, which was achieved at 103.24% of target; and adjusted operating profit, which was achieved at 107.22% of target.
-Based on these two metrics above target performance, these three corporate executives earned 117.44% of their target short-term cash incentive opportunity for fiscal 2021.
+Annual cash incentive awards were earned in a range from approximately 96.07% to 112.62% of target opportunity, based on performance in our key financial measures.
+During fiscal year 2022, the primary performance measures for each of our named executive officers serving at the end of the 2022 fiscal year, other than the president of our SaaS business, were two measures, weighted equally: adjusted net sales, which was achieved at 98.76% of target; and adjusted operating profit, which was achieved at 98.88% of target, resulting in 95.86% and 96.27% payout earned, respectively, before weighting.
+Based on these two metrics near target performance, these four corporate executives earned 96.07% of their target short-term cash incentive opportunity for fiscal 2022.

-These same two components, weighted equally, comprised 40% of the incentive opportunity for the presidents of our sleep and respiratory care business and SaaS business.
-The remaining 60% of the opportunity for these two executives was based on the same specific performance measures at the business unit level weighted equally (30% each).
+These same two corporate level components, weighted equally, comprised 40% of the incentive opportunity for Mr. Ghoshal, the president of our SaaS business.
+The remaining 60% of the opportunity for this executive was based on the same specific performance measures at the business unit level weighted equally (30% each).
+SaaS adjusted net sales was achieved at 101.81% of target and SaaS adjusted operating profit was achieved at 112.39% of target, resulting in 106.03% and 141.29% payout earned, respectively, before weighting.
 We believe these measures reflect operating activities that are within the officers' purview and most important to long-term stockholder value creation, as they focus on top line and bottom line performance.
-These two officers earned between approximately 115% and 120% of target short-term cash opportunity.
+Mr. Ghoshal earned approximately 112.62% of the target short-term cash opportunity.

 For each short-term incentive measure, achievement at less than 85% of target results in no payout, achievement at 85% of target results in 50% earned, achievement at target results in 100% earned, achievement of 115% of target results in 150% earned and achievement at 130% or greater of target results in the maximum earned of 200%.
-We achieved between 101% to 110% of targeted performance for our 2021 corporate and unit level goals, resulting in total earnouts ranging from 102% to 124% of target cash incentive opportunity for the individual metrics (before weighting), and total payouts after weighting ranging from 115% to 120% of target cash incentive opportunity for our named executive officers, as illustrated in the tables below.
+We achieved between 98.76% to 112.39% of targeted performance for our 2022 corporate and SaaS unit level goals, resulting in total earn-outs ranging from 95.86% to 141.29% of target cash incentive opportunity for the individual metrics (before weighting), and total payouts after weighting ranging from 96.07% to 112.62% of target cash incentive opportunity for our named executive officers, as illustrated in the tables below.

-Goal Target performance Actual performance % of goal achieved % of payout earned (before weighting) Corporate adjusted net sales \$3,074,702 \$3,174,322 103.24% 110.80% Corporate adjusted net operating profit \$981,889 \$1,052,796 107.22% 124.07% Corporate weighted earnout - 117.44% Sleep & respiratory care adjusted net sales \$2,136,390 \$2,215,718 103.71% 112.38% Sleep & respiratory care adjusted net operating profit \$717,286 \$787,435 109.78% 132.60% Sleep & respiratory weighted earnout - 122.49% SaaS adjusted net sales \$369,990 \$372,524 100.68% 102.28% SaaS adjusted net operating profit \$86,412 \$92,464 107.00% 123.34% SaaS weighted earnout - 112.81%
+Goal Target performance Actual performance % of goal achieved % of payout earned (before weighting) Corporate adjusted net sales \$3,661,623 \$3,616,177 98.76% 95.86% Corporate adjusted operating profit \$1,169,561 \$1,156,466 98.88% 96.27% Corporate weighted earnout - 96.07% SaaS adjusted net sales \$393,705 \$400,829 101.81% 106.03% SaaS adjusted operating profit \$83,346 \$93,671 112.39% 141.29% SaaS weighted earnout - 123.66%